JaredTate/dgbstats/README.md

 # DigiByte Blockchain Stats

-This project is a simple web application that displays DigiByte blockchain statistics.
-It uses React for the frontend, Express for the backend, and communicates with a local digibyted full node using RPC commands.
+This project is a web application that displays DigiByte blockchain statistics.
+It uses React for the front end, Express for the backend, and communicates with a local digibyted full node using RPC commands.

 ## Prerequisites